aleclarson/bucket-runner/README.md

 NOTE: If `--partition-regex` is used, `partition-size` is ignored as the regex will potentially create imbalanced partitions.

-### `--no-resolve-files`
+### `--resolve-files`

-Disable file existence checking.
+Enable file existence checking.

-By default, bucket-runner checks that all file arguments are files using `fs.statSync`, mostly to avoid accidentally including directories in the command and to provide a cross-platform globbing mechanism.

-Sometimes, however, this behavior is not wanted for generic commands: imagine using bucket-runner to spawn off `curl` commands in parallel while still having control over the output.
+By default, bucket-runner runs your command without any path validation, so even directories are passed through.
+This option lets you only run the command for actual files.

 ### `--continue-on-error`